multi-vit/head-first-java/README.md

 - [ ] Figure out what the class is supposed to *do*
 - [ ] List the **instance variables** and **methods**
-- [ ] Write **prep code** for the methods - pseudo code to help focus on logic without the worry of syntax
+- [ ] Write **prep code** for the methods - pseudocode to help focus on logic without the worry of syntax
 - [ ] Write **test code** for the methods - a class or methods that will test the real code and validate that it's doing the right thing
 - [ ] **Implement** the class - the actual implementation, where we write real java code